ncatlab/nlab-content/pages/0/3/5/9/9530/content.md

 * [[Pierre Deligne]], _[[Catégories Tannakiennes]]_, The Grothendieck Festschrift, Volume 2, 111--195.
 Birkh&#228;user, 1990.

-* [[Larry Breen]], _Tannakian categories_, in _Motives_, Proceedings of Symposia in Pure Mathematics, 55, Providence, R.I.: American Mathematical Society, 1994.
+* [[Larry Breen]], _Tannakian categories_, in _Motives_, Proceedings of Symposia in Pure Mathematics, 55, part 1, Providence, R.I.: American Mathematical Society, 1994, pp. 337-376.

 The relation to [[motives]] is discussed in